 How hard is it to reuse bath water?
 I’m devoted to the environment, but I’m not sure I want to haul buckets of bath water every night after a relaxing time in the tub.

-Is there an efficient way to reuse bath water?
-I decided to do a bunch of research.
-I discovered that gently used household wastewater is called grey water.
-Reusing grey water from the bath can save one home tens of thousands of gallons of water a year.
-There are low-tech grey water systems as well as more sophisticated methods to automatically divert your bath water to your garden or laundry system.
+Gently used household wastewater is called grey water.
+Reusing grey water from the bath saves a home tens of thousands of gallons of water a year, as well as hundreds to thousands of dollars.
+Some grey water systems automatically divert bath water to the garden or laundry.

 Curious about how to send a huge hug to the earth by recycling your bath water?
 Here are some of the latest options available, none of which is very expensive, especially when you consider that you’ll save oodles on your water bill.